Skip to main content

 Enter your Client Secret

-Paste the Client Secret Value (not ID)
+Paste the Client Secret Value (not the secret ID)

 4